1973 Baseball Hall of Fame balloting: Special election of Roberto Clemente

+Veterans Committee

+The 12-member Veterans Committee met in January 1973 to consider executives, managers, umpires, and earlier major league players, for election.
+It selected umpire Billy Evans, early 20th century player George Kelly, and 19th century player Mickey Welch.
+Kelly was cited by writer Bill James as the worst player in the Baseball Hall of Fame.
+Two of Kelly's old teammates, Frankie Frisch and Bill Terry, were on the committee that elected him.
+From the 1960s to the 1980s, the Veterans Committee made several controversial selections that were attributed to cronyism and which eventually led to the Veterans Committee having their power reduced.

 J. G. Taylor Spink Award

-Dan Daniel (1890–1981), Fred Lieb (1888–1980) and J. Roy Stockton (1892–1972) received the J. G. Taylor Spink Award honoring baseball writers.
+Dan Daniel (1890–1981), Fred Lieb (1888–1980), and J. Roy Stockton (1892–1972) received the J. G. Taylor Spink Award honoring baseball writers.
 The awards were voted at the December 1972 meeting of the BBWAA, and included in the summer 1973 ceremonies.
 Daniel and Lieb, the first living recipients of the award, accepted in person.